High-speed rail: Existing systems by country and region

 The early high-speed lines, built in France, Japan, Italy and Spain, were between pairs of large cities.
 In France, this was Paris–Lyon, in Japan, Tokyo–Osaka, in Italy, Rome–Florence, in Spain, Madrid–Seville (then Barcelona).
 In European and East Asian countries, dense networks of urban subways and railways provide connections with high-speed rail lines.

 Asia

 China

 China has the largest network of high-speed railways in the world.
-As of 2022 it encompassed over 40000 km of high-speed rail or over two-thirds of the world's total.
+As of 2025, it encompassed over 50000 km of high-speed rail.
 It is also the world's busiest with an annual ridership of over 1.44 billion in 2016 and 2.01 billion in 2018, more than 60% of total passenger rail volume.
 By the end of 2018, cumulative passengers delivered by high-speed railway trains was reported to be over 9 billion.
 According to Railway Gazette International, select trains between Beijing South to Nanjing South on the Beijing–Shanghai high-speed railway have the fastest average operating speed in the world at 317.7 km/h as of July 2019.